datacite/blog/source/posts/data-citation-display.html.md

   - citation
   - data-level metrics
 image: /images/uploads/citations_display_fig2_.png
-location: Berlin
+location:
 doi: 10.5438/1843-k679
 ---

 Are published datasets actually being cited?
 It's a question that must cross the mind of any avid reader of this blog at least once.
 We have talked about data citation plenty on this blog.
 Often, though, we talk about the links between academic resources and datasets — the kind of links collected by our [Event Data Service](https://support.datacite.org/docs/eventdata-guide).
-Many of these links between articles and datasets can be regarded as data citations, but not all.
+Many of these links between articles and datasets can be regarded as data citations, but not all.!READMORE

 Until today, it wasn’t straightforward to visualize these links without having some programming skills.
 Well, today, that changes.
 Today we introduce the Citations Display in DataCite Search.
 Here you will be able to access all these links and distinguish between data citations, references, and other relations that exist between academic resources with DOIs.
 In this blog post, we try to answer the questions you may have about DataCite & data citation.

-### Where does DataCite get information about the links between articles and datasets?
+### Where does DataCite get information about the links between articles and datasets?4

 There are two ways in which we get this information:DataCite members provide information about the links between their datasets and other academic resources.
 They do this by including related identifiers in the dataset DOI metadata they deposit with us.
 You can see the workflow in Figure 1.Through our collaboration with [Crossref](https://www.crossref.org/), we also have information about dataset DOIs included in published articles.
 Like DataCite members, Crossref members include this information in the metadata they deposit with Crossref.